ozguryazilimas/wp-postane/imsanity/readme.txt

 = 9.
 Where do I go for support? =

-Questions may be posted on the support forum at https://wordpress.org/support/plugin/imsanity although I may move support to the helpscout platform we use for EWWW I.O.
+Questions may be posted on the support forum at https://wordpress.org/support/plugin/imsanity but if you don't get an answer, please use https://ewww.io/contact-us/.

-= TODO =

-* Add a network settings to override the individual plugin settings text

-== Upgrade Notice ==

-= 2.3.8 =
-* network settings page only available when plugin is network-activated, please let me know if that sounds crazy to you: https://ewww.io/contact-us/

-= 2.3.6	=
-* tested up to WP 4.4
-* if resized image is not smaller than original, then keep original
-* allow IMSANITY_AJAX_MAX_RECORDS to be overridden in wp-config.php
-* if png-to-jpg is enabled, replace png transparency with white

 == Changelog ==

-= 2.3.10 =
+= 2.4.0 =
+* added: deep scanning option for when attachment metadata isn't updating properly
+* fixed: uploads from Gutenberg not detected properly
+* fixed: some other plugin(s) trying to muck with the Imsanity settings links and breaking things
 * fixed: undefined notice for query during ajax operation
 * fixed: stale metadata could prevent further resizing